Actress Chen Xiuhuan bids emotional farewell to daughter at airport

 "Learn to be strong and independent.
 Take good care of yourself and don't let mum worry about you.
 We will definitely miss you very much," Chen said.

-The actress, whose credits include the science-fiction serial Star Maiden (1988), hoped the epidemic would end soon so that they could meet each other in person whenever they wished to.
+The actress hoped the pandemic would end soon so that they could meet each other in person whenever they wished to.

 The family of five were seen in Chen's photos wearing Christmassy outfits.